icgc-argo/argo-docs/docs/release-notes/data-releases.md

 - APGI-AU: New clinical data has been added for 84 donors
 - PACA-CA: 38 previously released donors now have new clinical data
-- PTC-SA: 239 previously released donors now have new clinical data
+- PTC-SA: New clinical data has been added for 239 donors

 ## Data Release 6.0